hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 Some packages can be installed and might even be published to the [Python Package Index (PyPI.org)](https://pypi.org/). **This document isn't limited to just installable packages** -- packages and subpackages within a containing package or app are also "packages" for this document's purposes.

+## What Is a "Public Interface"?

+For the purposes of this document the "public interface" of a class, module or package is all the names that are meant to be used by **code outside of that class, module or package**.
+The public names could be called by code from other classes, modules or (sub)packages of the same app, or they could be called by third-party frameworks such as Pyramid (for example when Pyramid calls an app's views).

 ## Aims

 We want an approach to laying out our packages that: